openUC2/openUC2.github.io/docs/01_Toolboxes/06_DiscoveryFluorescence/01_Fluoresence_smart_microscope.md

   This will initiate the Bluetooth scan on the ESP32, which will detect and pair with the controller.

-  Once paired, you can control the motorized stage using the analog sticks and switch the LED array on/off using the buttons:
+  Once paired, you can control the motorized stage using the analog sticks and switch the LED-matrix on/off using the buttons:

   - **Move the Z-stage**: Use the **left analog stick** to move the stage up and down (adjust focus).
-  - **Control the LEDs**: Use the **controller buttons** to turn the LED array on/off and cycle through different illumination patterns.
+  - **Control the LEDs**: Use the **controller buttons** to turn the LED-matrix on/off and cycle through different illumination patterns.

   ---